Null Hypothesis Significance Testing

 [1] -1.962595 1.962595

-Here’s a visual representation of the rejection criteria using our computed critical t-value.
+Here’s a visual representation of the rejection criteria:

 If our calculated t-statistic is between -1.963 and 1.963, then we will NOT REJECT the null hypothesis.
 However, if the calculated t-statistic is outside of this range (either greater than 1.963 or less than -1.963), then WE WILL REJECT the null hypothesis.